Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 Intake: Up to 25 students

 Mode of delivery: Part time.
 Delivered mainly via online distance learning with five mandatory attendance days on campus at Aston (9-5pm).
 In addition, 12 days (90 hours) in-practice learning requirement with student’s Designated Prescribing Practitioner (DPP).

-Applications: The application deadline for October entry is August 2021 (Date TBC).
+Applications: The application deadline for October entry is 27 August 2021.
 To apply for this course, you will need to register for an application pack.
 We will then send you an email with more details on how you can provide information and evidence of how you meet the entry requirements, your Designated Prescribing Practitioner (DPP), line manager, and Non-Medical Prescribing lead (if applicable, and how you meet the entry requirements for the prescribing module.

 £2,587.50.
 For fee details of the other qualifications which form part of this suite of courses, please see the individual course page links above.

 Scholarships:If you are a West Midlands pharmacist you are able to apply to Health Education England (HEE) for possible funding for this course, as the course fully meets their curriculum requirements.

 You will need to attend all five face-to-face as listed below, you must also be available for one assessment day.
 Weekly work is provided online via the University Virtual Learning Environment (VLE) and progression will be monitored by the programme team.
 Pre-programme work and online interactive discussion board work is also required.

 Face-to-face days: Will take place between October and February and March to August.
 Exact dates to be confirmed.
 Usually week 2, 5, 8, 14 and 18 of the programme.
 Please note the focus of these days are clinical skills and students will be required to participate in examination skills practice.
 Please note these days may be subject to change due to COVID19.

 Assessment dates: will take place between February/March and July/August.
 Exact dates to be confirmed.
 Continuous assessment dates will also be included throughout the programme.